Dixith1196/THE-HUNT/Harika/README.md

 * 26 August 2020-Wednesday-Zoom

 ## Half day 1:
+On day1,below are the tasks performed by me:
 1. Discussed about the project.
 2. Divided the tasks among the team members.
 3. Understanding the requirements(RFP)of the project.